jessvan/Morgen/md/HP-HowTo.md

 Once you make changes to your source file, make sure to commit your changes on GitHub and then sync.
-After a few minutes \*the Sausage Machine\* will generate a new ePub/html file with the latest changes.
+After a few minutes \*the Sausage Machine\* will generate a new epub/html file with the latest changes.

 <div class="difficulty-level easy"></div>

 ### Avoiding Errors

-make sure there are no spaces or unusual characters (like %) in file names
+Make sure there are no spaces or unusual characters (like %) in file names

-make sure you work with .docx files not .doc
+Make sure you work with .docx files not .doc

-put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder except the cover*
+Put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder except the cover*.

-*the cover.jpg image belongs in the epub folder
+*The cover.jpg image belongs in the epub folder

-### Three key things an ePub developer needs to have right
+### Three key things an epub developer needs to have right

-A successful ePub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.
+A successful epub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.

 The epub folder typically has 3 important components:
 <ul>
-the cover image (png or jpg)
+1. the cover image (png or jpg)
-stylesheet
+2. stylesheet
-metadata file
+3. metadata file
 </ul>

 The final book needs to have the correct cover image obviously, but you also need to be sure the metadata file has the right information in it so that people can find your book.
-Talk to the editor to be sure you have the right metadata information, including the epub isbn number.
+The editor of the book can provide you with the right metadata information, including the epub isbn number.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/09/25/metadata-schmetadata-whats-it-good-for/">metadata</a>.

-The look of your book is controlled by the styles, you can get color values and typeface suggestions from the print designer.
+The look of your book is controlled by the styles, you might get color values and typeface suggestions from the print designer.
 Make sure you embed the fonts you use by including them in the make file and in the lib folder.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/07/01/epub-typography/">type in epubs</a>.

 Last, but not least, the developer needs to validate epub to make sure there are no errors that will cause it to be rejected from a retailer or not open correctly for readers.

-### Validating your ePub file
+### Validating your epub file

-Make sure you validate the ePub file before you send it out into the world.
-If it isn't valid Google Play Books and other ePub readers may not be able to open your new book, causing reader frustration!
+Make sure you validate the epub file before you send it out into the world.
+If it isn't valid Google Play Books and other epub readers may not be able to open your new book, causing reader frustration!

-You can use the <a href="http://validator.idpf.org/">online validator</a> for smaller ePubs (under 10MB)
+You can use the <a href="http://validator.idpf.org/">online validator</a> for smaller epubs (under 10MB)

 The validator will show you where the errors are in your book.
 See the example below: